L.A. Confidential (film): Plot

 Hudgens and Vincennes orchestrate a homosexual tryst between struggling actor Matt Reynolds and district attorney Ellis Loew to create blackmail photos.
-However, after Reynolds is found murdered, a guilt-ridden Vincennes joins Exley's investigation.
-Vincennes learns that Meeks and Stensland formerly worked together under Smith, and dropped an investigation into Patchett and Hudgens blackmailing prominent businessmen with photos of their illicit trysts.
+But after Reynolds is found murdered, a guilt-ridden Vincennes joins Exley's investigation.
+Vincennes learns that Meeks and Stensland formerly worked under Smith, and dropped an investigation into Patchett and Hudgens blackmailing prominent businessmen with photos of their illicit trysts.
 He then confronts Smith, who shoots him dead.
-With his last breath, Vincennes says "Rollo Tomasi."
+With his last breath, Vincennes says, "Rollo Tomasi."

 Exley becomes suspicious when Smith asks him about "Rollo Tomasi", a name Exley disclosed only to Vincennes.
-Smith arranges for White to find photos taken by Hudgens of Bracken having sex with Exley.
-Enraged, White confronts and fights Exley until they realize that their investigations implicate Smith.
-They deduce that Stensland killed Meeks for the heroin, and Smith orchestrated the Nite Owl massacre to kill Stensland and framed the African-Americans.
-Exley and White interrogate Loew, discovering Smith and Patchett are taking over Cohen's empire and used the photos of him with Reynolds to coerce his cooperation.
+Smith arranges for White to find photos that Hudgens took of Bracken having sex with Exley.
+Enraged, White fights Exley until they realize that their investigations implicate Smith.
+They deduce that Stensland killed Meeks for the heroin, and Smith orchestrated the Nite Owl massacre to kill Stensland and framed the felons.
+Exley and White interrogate Loew, discovering that Smith and Patchett are taking over Cohen's empire and blackmailed Loew to force his cooperation.
 Exley and White later find Hudgens and Patchett murdered.

 Smith lures Exley and White into a remote ambush.
 Though badly wounded, the pair kill Smith's men.
-Smith offers to mislead the approaching police and further promote Exley, but Exley executes him to prevent him avoiding punishment.
+Smith offers to mislead the approaching police and further promote Exley, but Exley executes him to prevent him from avoiding punishment.
 Despite Exley's evidence, LAPD officials decide to protect the department's image by claiming Smith died a hero; Exley agrees to cooperate as a second "hero" for further accolades.
 Outside city hall, Exley says goodbye to Bracken and White before they leave for Arizona.